mkcp/quest-quest/README.md

-## Quest Quest
+# Quest Quest

-Quest Quest is the easiest most mind-numbing RPG ever made.
-Enjoy!
+Quest Quest the easiest most mind-numbing RPG ever made.

+## About
+In Quest Quest your quest is to quest quests.
+Many perilous challenges await in this unique and deeply personal adventure.

-## Contents
+### Contents

 * `android/src` Android-specific code
 * `desktop/resources` Images, audio, and other files